kamilkaminski01/monitoring-system/README.md

 - `frontcheck`: performs frontend static code checks.
 - `clear`: stops the currently running services and removes the volumes.

-If `build` doesn't run, uncheck "Use Docker Compose V2" in Docker Desktop settings.

-When using a local Python environment, [`pre-commit`](https://pre-commit.com/) should be installed and ran on staged files to ensure that the code quality standards are met.
+When using a local Python environment, [`pre-commit`](https://pre-commit.com/) is installed and ran on staged files to ensure that the code quality standards are met.
 During frontend development, Git hooks are handled by [`husky`](https://github.com/typicode/husky).